 Updates in Energy Toolbase

-The 'ESS Control Settings' feature within Energy Toolbase gives users the ability specify if 'ESS must charge from PV only', and also allow or restrict 'ESS exports to grid'.
-Therefore, with the click of button, users can run storage dispatch simulations based on these new rules, or run A/B analysis to see what savings would have been under the old rules.
+The 'ESS Control Settings' feature within Energy Toolbase gives users the ability to specify if 'ESS must charge from PV only', and also allow or restrict 'ESS exports to grid'.
+Therefore, with the click of a button, users can run storage dispatch simulations based on these new rules, or run A/B analysis to see what savings would have been under the old rules.
 Energy Toolbase also enables users to specify the 'export rate' value of energy that gets sent back to the grid, which is important for modeling "self-consumption" storage scenarios in markets like Hawaii and Australia.